NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 debating which functionalities should or should not be incorporated into a game engine's core design and whether game modding should be treated as a part of the game development.

 Questions, or rather topics of concern, raised by Anderson et al. are as follows:
-1) The lack of standardized ‘game development’ terminology.
+1) The lack of standardized "game development" terminology.
 How to properly define any given engine and each of its components as well as other aspects relating to game development?
 2) What is a Game Engine?
 Where's a line between a complete game and an engine that was used building it?
 3) How do different genres affect the design of a game engine?
 Is it possible to define a game engine independently of genre?
 4) How do low-level issues affect top-level design?
 Are there any engine design methods that could be employed to minimize the impact of the future introduction of new advancements in computer game technology?
-5) Best Practice: Are there specific design methods or architectural models that are used, or should be used, for the creation of a game engine?
+5) Best Practices: Are there specific design methods or architectural models that are used, or should be used, for the creation of a game engine?
 [14]

 Since we will be revisiting those questions multiple times throughout this section, and we do not want to confuse them with the research questions of this paper, we need to come up with a convenient acronym for them.